cilynx/rtl88x2bu/README.md

 ## DKMS installation

-If you want to have the driver available at startup, it will you convenient to register it in DKMS.
+If you want to have the driver available at startup, it will be convenient to register it in DKMS.
 This can be done completely automatically with the script `deploy.sh`.